anshjain722/NetworkScanner/README.md

-# Port Scanner
+# Network Scanner

-## About

-This is a network scanner built in Python for scanning open ports and identifying potential vulnerabilities.
+- This is a network scanner built in python

+## v0.2

+### **Done**

+1. Divided code into different function
+2. Added threading to make the code faster
+3. Fixed some issues from version v0.1

-### v0.1
+## v0.1

-In this version, the following basic functionalities are implemented:
+### In this version we have the basic functionalities that are...

-- Port scanning for a single device
+1. Port scanning for a single device.

-- Port scanning for a network of devices
+    - Port scanning for a network of devices.

-#### Known Issues
+2. Problems in this model

-- Some valid IP addresses are incorrectly identified as invalid.
+    - Shows some valid IP address as invalid **(Fixed)**
-- The scanning process is slow due to the use of Python, which is known for its slower execution speed.
+    - Very slow but I don't know if it can become better as it is wrote in python which is known for being slow.**(Fix in 2nd point in v0.2)**

+## Future planning

+- Port the whole program into rust to make it more secure